lishiyo/discordmcp/README.md

 - Node.js 16.x or higher
 - A Discord bot token
+- An OpenRouter API key (for LLM functionality)
 - The bot must be invited to your server with proper permissions:
   - Read Messages/View Channels
   - Send Messages
   - Read Message History
+  - Message Content Intent (enabled in Discord Developer Portal)

 ## Setup